Piano and Violin Teacher

 She attained her Masters of Music in Performance at the National Academy of Music in Kiev, Ukraine in 2002.
 Her principal teachers include Alexei Gorokhov, Nina Sivachenko (Associate Professor, Violin).

-Mila teaches on Wednesday, Thursday and Friday.
+Mila teaches on Wednesday.

 Click here to secure your spot with Mila